-The fund is a fund for joint account (Dutch: "fonds voor gemene rekening").
-The participations are only available to qualified investors (Dutch: "gekwalificeerde beleggers") as defined in the Dutch Act on Financial Supervision (Dutch: "Wet op het financial toezicht").
+The fund is a fund for joint account (Dutch: "fonds voor gemene rekening") consisting of two subfunds, AEAM Dutch Mortgage Fund 3 - NHG and AEAM Dutch Mortgage Fund 3 - non-NHG.
+The participations are only available to qualified investors (Dutch: "gekwalificeerde beleggers") as defined in the Dutch Act on Financial Supervision (Dutch: "Wet op het financieel toezicht").